 What most excites me is the ability to quantize the analog world we live in.
 By decentralizing these metrics in a publicly stored system, we can do some very cool data analysis.
 We can see if the aid given to Burundi can be categorized by source and destination.
 We can then see what works and what doesn’t.

-Recently a representative from UNICEF came to our office.
+Recently a representative from a global charity (one of the largest, with over $4.2bn in contributions in 2013) came to our office.
 He told us that one of the major issues in giving financial aid is that when it doesn’t go to the matron of the household – funds get spent by the males on alcohol and drugs.
-It is difficult to keep the men from pilfering the funding, so they don’t give the aid to those households.
+It is difficult to keep the men from stealing the funding, so the charities don’t give financial aid to those households.
 If the money can be given directly to the women of the household, there is an overwhelming probability that she will make her family escape from the relative poverty.

 As far as the example with Burundi of A/B testing methods of aid, there is not much like that available to us.
 Most people have almost no experience crowd-auditing what works because there simply is not enough high-quality data.
 This may be bordering on the spooky for most people, but that’s because we’ve been conditioned.
 Our conditioning has told us that centralized organizations control the information, our privacy is under attack and not theirs.
 We now have the tool to flip that scenario.
 We can responsibly shine more light on the structural inefficiencies of the world, the corruption, violence, poverty, and attempts at sweeping this stuff under the rug.
 At the same time we can reduce the need for reductions in personal privacies.